Your spreadsheet is costing you deals.

 - Up to 50 inventory items

-- Live in the app same day
+- Drag-and-drop upload in the app

 Dealers getting started who want to skip the data-entry slog.